ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 ChoGGi.ReturnTechAmount(Tech,Prop)
 returns number from TechTree (so you know how much it changes)

-ChoGGi.ReturnTechAmount("CompactPassengerModule","MaxColonistsPerRocket").a
+see: Data/TechTree.lua, or ex(TechTree)

+ChoGGi.ReturnTechAmount("GeneralTraining","NonSpecialistPerformancePenalty").a
 ^returns 10
-ChoGGi.ReturnTechAmount("HullPolarization","BuildingMaintenancePointsModifier").p
+ChoGGi.ReturnTechAmount("SupportiveCommunity","LowSanityNegativeTraitChance").p
-^ returns 0.25
+^ returns 0.7

-it returns percentages in decimal for ease of mathing
+it returns percentages in decimal for ease of mathing (SM removed the math.functions from lua)
-ie: BuildingMaintenancePointsModifier is -25 this returns it as 0.25 it also returns negative amounts as positive (I prefer doing num - Amt, not num + Amt)
+ie: SupportiveCommunity is -70 this returns it as 0.7 it also returns negative amounts as positive (I prefer num - PositiveAmt, not num + NegativeAmt)

+if .a is 0 or .p is 0.0 then you most likely have the wrong one (TechTree'll always return both, I assume there's a default value somewhere)
 ```

 ##### Known issues
 ```
 Going above 4096 or so will making clicking on certain buildings laggy (houses/schools).
   Don't go too high...

+If you increase a number high enough it'll go negative.
+  Don't go too high or use the menu to reset to default (if it's still broken send me your save).

+Production will reset when the production changes (Solar panels, Wind turbines, etc).
+  It is what it is.
 ```